Violette Wautier: 2020–2021: Glitter and Smoke

-Followed the success of "Smoke" and reunited with Universal Music Thailand after more than a year away from the recording studio, Violette released her long-awaited third single in March 2020. :) after a small town in the south of France, "Brassac" is an alternative pop anthem inspired by Violette's own short-lived summer romance which what she called a "Call Me By Your Name" vibe.
+Followed the success of "Smoke" and reunited with Universal Music Thailand after more than a year away from the recording studio, Violette released her long-awaited third single in March 2020.
+Named after a small town in the south of France, "Brassac" is an alternative pop anthem inspired by Violette's own short-lived summer romance which what she called a "Call Me By Your Name" vibe.
 Her single "I'd Do it Again", an anthemic electro-pop which reminisces about her past love was set to be the lead single for her debut all-English album Glitter and Smoke, dropped on June 19, 2020.
 It was an album she co-produced with all nine tracks written by her.
 Glitter and Smoke was chosen by NME Asia as one of the top 10 albums from Southeast Asian artists for 2020.

 Wautier was then seen in the film One for the Road, which won an award at the 2021 Sundance Film Festival.
 On August 19, 2021, she released the music video for her new single "This Time".
 Earlier that month, she collaborated with Suppasit Jongcheveevat for the track "Love Hate".
 She then collaborated with Indonesian electronic music trio Weird Genius for the single "Future Ghost".